Chapter 27 : Let It Be

 Yet, instead of poking and prodding, the Gryffindor asked one simple question as he turned around and gestured to the cup in his right hand.

 “Oh yes please,” she sighed wistfully.
 For the first time that night, relief trickled down her spine.
 “That would be lovely.”

-“Right then,” Remus grinned, motioning to the wicker love seat in between them, “I’ll be over in a second.”
+“Right then,” Remus grinned, motioning to the wicker love seat in between them.
+“Just give me a mine.”
 She sat down, pulling a thin blanket over her legs, and smiled softly when he handed her a delicate white cup and saucer.
 As she took a sip, the warmth from the tea spread throughout her body.

 “This is delicious,” Marianne remarked.

 For a moment, the Ravenclaw considered telling her boyfriend about her earlier run in with his best friend ... and yet again, felt herself being pulled in two different directions.
-She knew they weren’t on speaking terms, since Remus was extremely angry with him for cheating on Gemma, but she also convinced herself that Sirius’ biting words had actual teeth and did not want to reexamine them.
+She knew they weren’t on speaking terms - Remus was extremely angry with him for cheating on Gemma - but she also convinced herself that Sirius’ biting words had actual teeth and did not want to reexamine them.
 Thankfully, both parts of her agreed that this was not the time to speak about such matters, and so, she silently let her head rest against Remus’ chest.